 - How to explore and manipulate big concepts and complex contexts but not get lost in the abstract;

-- How to apply new ways of thinking to address difficult problems that can’t be analyzed in conventional ways;
+- How to apply new ways of thinking to difficult problems that can’t be analyzed in conventional ways;

 - How to communicate with diverse constituencies with persuasive and cogent arguments.

-Beyond the benefit in terms of enhanced “social skills,” however, reading creative writing can lead to deeper, more empathetic engagement with others that does not simply avoid the awkward (in the way that obeying the external control of the law is the mere minimum for moral conduct), but actively seeks to understand people.
-In a recent survey, business executives rated empathy and intellectual curiosity as among the five most important skills for success in a digitized and global economy.
-“In order to serve the needs of clients and colleagues around the world,” the author writes, “we must be adept at understanding their feelings, thoughts, and points of view that is promoted by reading the humanities.”
+Beyond the benefit in terms of enhanced “social skills,” however, reading creative writing can lead to deeper, more empathetic engagement with others that do not simply avoid the awkward (in the way that obeying the external control of the law is the mere minimum for moral conduct), but actively seeks to understand people, to develop empathy.
+As explained by David Brendel, in a survey where business executives rated empathy and intellectual curiosity as among the five most important skills for success in a digitized and global economy, in which many of our business partners are never in our physical presence.
+“In order to serve the needs of clients and colleagues around the world,” Brendel writes, “we must be adept at understanding their feelings, thoughts, and points of view” that is promoted by “reading the humanities.”

+Taking a cue from the poet Mary Oliver who observed, “Attention without feeling is only a report,” let me walk you through some of the virtues of reading Gabriel Marquez’s story, “The Most Handsome Drowned Man in the World,” as part of a management curriculum.
 This simple but potent tale illustrates how a community uses imagination to resolve a potentially fearful mystery and the multiple ways those imaginative responses manifest in their lives.
-What is undeniable in the plot trajectory is how the characters’ capacity for moral conduct grows as they exercise the ability to tolerate the truth of the mystery, to choose the good, and to create beauty while explaining an actual event and imagining a better life.
+What is undeniable in the plot trajectory is how the characters’ capacity for moral conduct grows as they exercise the ability to tolerate mystery, to choose the good, and to create beauty while explaining an actual event and imagining a better life.

 The men don’t understand what all the fuss is about until the women show them the drowned man’s face.
 Then they, too, are in awe at his handsomeness, his masculinity, and his size.
 While they admire the drowned man, they think that he must have been ashamed of his size in life and must have felt awkward on account of it.
-“Fascinated by his disproportion and beauty,” the men respect him; but more than that, they become empathetic to his challenges and join the women and care for Esteban, an attention that triggers care for each other as “the first cracks of tears opened in their hearts.”
+“Fascinated by his disproportion and beauty,” the men respect him; but more than that, they become empathetic to his challenges and join the women and care for Esteban, attention that triggers care for each other as “the first cracks of tears opened in their hearts.”
 As Esteban comes alive to the villagers, so do they come alive to each other.

 Together, the villagers prepare a splendid funeral for the drowned man.
 When they finally let his body go over the cliff and back to the waves below, they all know that their lives have been permanently changed and that they “were not complete, nor would they ever be again,” with Esteban gone.
 As they “shuddered to the marrow with the sincerity of Esteban,” his spirit remains an inspiration to expand their vision and improve their lives.
 The villagers know that they will build their houses stronger and bigger, to be big enough for a man like Esteban.
 They will paint their walls brighter and plant flowers, so that someday, when the ships pass by their town, they will look at the bright, beautiful, fragrant town and say, “yes, there, is the village of Esteban.”